 Propose a Program

-The information here addresses the deadlines and training requirements the faculty must know, as well as provides valuable links to information about how the EAO evaluates proposals.
+The information here addresses the deadlines and training requirements the faculty must know, as well as provides valuable links to information about how the Education Abroad Office evaluates proposals.

 The Proposal Process

 Below is a link to the faculty-led program proposal form, as well as a variety valuable resources to review to ensure the development of a high-quality faculty-led program proposal.

 Kennesaw State University's education abroad proposal process is entirely electronic.
 Fill out the form linked below completely to submit a faculty-led program proposal to the Education Abroad Faculty Standing Committee for review.
 The form contains detailed instructions for each section.

 After you submit your proposal, if your forgot to include information in your initial submission or you are required to submit additional information to EAO after your proposal has been reviewed, please send the information to EAOproposals@kennesaw.edu.

 Program Proposal Documents & Other Resources